ZLB: A Blockchain to Tolerate Colluding Majorities: Experimental Evaluation

-To evaluate \blockchain under failures, we implemented both coalition attacks: the reliable broadcast attack and the binary consensus attack (\cref{sec:pb}) with $f-q=\lceil 5n/9\rceil-1$ deceitful replicas and $q=0$ benign replicas.
-To disrupt communications between partitions of honest replicas, we inject random communication delays between partitions based on the uniform and Gamma distributions, and the AWS delays obtained in previously published measurements traces~\cite{mukherjee1992dynamics,crovella1995dynamic,CNG18}.
+To evaluate \blockchain under failures, we implemented both coalition attacks: the reliable broadcast attack and the binary consensus attack (\cref{sec:pb}) with $d=\lceil 5n/9\rceil-1$ deceitful replicas and $q=0$ benign replicas.
+To disrupt communications between partitions of honest replicas, we inject random communication delays between partitions based on the uniform and Gamma distributions, and the AWS delays obtained in previously published measurements traces~\cite{mukherjee1992dynamics,crovella1995dynamic,CNG21}.
 (Deceitful replicas communicate normally with each partition.)

-Fig.~\ref{fig:fig2}(top) depicts the amount of disagreements, as the number of distinct proposals decided by honest replicas, under the binary consensus attack.
+Fig.~\ref{fig:fig2}(top) depicts the amount of disagreements as the number of distinct proposals decided by honest replicas, as triggered by the binary consensus attack.
 First, we select uniformly distributed delays between the two partitions with mean as high as 200, 500 and 1000 milliseconds.
-Then, we select delays following a Gamma distribution with parameters taken from~\cite{mukherjee1992dynamics,crovella1995dynamic} and a distribution that randomly samples the fixed latencies previously measured between AWS regions~\cite{CNG18}.
-We automatically calculate the maximum amount of branches that the size of deceitful faults can create (i.e., 3 branches for $f-q<5n/9$), we then create one partition of honest replicas for each branch, and we apply these delays between any pair of partitions.
+Then, we select delays following a Gamma distribution with parameters taken from~\cite{mukherjee1992dynamics,crovella1995dynamic} and a distribution that randomly samples the fixed latencies previously measured between AWS regions~\cite{CNG21}.
+We automatically calculate the maximum amount of branches that the size of deceitful faults can create (i.e., 3 branches for $d<5n/9$), we then create one partition of honest replicas for each branch, and we apply these delays between any pair of partitions.

 Interestingly, we observe that our agreement property is scalable: the greater the number of replicas (for the same relative deceitful ratio), the harder for attackers to cause disagreements.
-This interesting scalability phenomenon is due to an unavoidable increase of the communication latency between attackers as the scale enlarges, which gives relatively more time for the partitions of honest replicas to detect the deceitful replicas that have equivocated and construct PoFs.
-This latency increase translates into a higher chance of detecting PoFs before deciding, which automatically cancels the upcoming decision and hence limits the number of disagreements.
+This interesting scalability phenomenon is due to an unavoidable increase of the communication latency between attackers as the scale enlarges, which gives relatively more time for the partitions of honest replicas to detect the deceitful replicas that have equivocated and construct PoFs, hence limiting the number of disagreements.

 With more realistic network delays (Gamma distribution and AWS latencies) that are lower in expectation than the uniform delays, deceitful replicas can barely generate a single disagreement, let alone with an increasing number of replicas.
 This confirms the scalability of our system.